 “It’s hard to imagine Mikels could have spent any less.
 The creatures are dudes in trench coats wearing alien-skull rubber masks and wielding cleavers.
-DeMarco’s lab equipment includes a spice rack, a heart in a goldfish tank, a sponge cake brain, and some bubbly shit,” Michael Adams wrote in Showgirls, Teen Wolves and Astro Zombies, his quest to find the worst movie ever made.
+DeMarco’s lab equipment includes a spice rack, a heart in a goldfish tank that still has a hanging filter attached on the back, a sponge cake brain, and some bubbly shit,” Michael Adams wrote in Showgirls, Teen Wolves and Astro Zombies, his quest to find the worst movie ever made.
 Adams concludes: “There’s no way Astro Zombies is the worst movie ever made, as some claim.”

 Uncle Rod made other films that earned him more quirky footnotes: In 1966, he debuted in The Black Klansman as a white Klansman, cradling an infant with a matching hood.
 Don’t believe the poster declaring the movie was “the most shattering film of our time… filmed in complete secrecy in the Deep South!”
 It was shot in Bakersfield.